DiabloHTB/ServerHealthCheck/README.md

 ```

 ## Options
+- `-s`: To test the latest seasonal machine, you will still need to enter the name when testing
 - `-m [mode]`: Specify the mode of operation.
 Available modes:
     - `machine`: Test a single machine on all VPN servers.
     - `vpn`: Test all machines on a single VPN server.